 When a female is approaching ovulation, a source of sperm must be located.
 There are potentially three main sources of dhufish sperm available: sperm stripped from live acclimated males; sperm collected from the testes of fish caught from the wild; and cryopreserved sperm.
-Due to the limited supply of sperm from male dhufish, all these sources of sperm need to be utilised optimally and research must continue to enable this.
+Due to the limited supply of sperm from male dhufish, all these sources of sperm need to be utilised optimally to enable a regular supply.